The Wellness Team

 Aly utilizes a solution focused, strength based, and non-judgmental approach to therapy.
 She believes in her clients having autonomy and being their own expert for what they want out of life.
 Aly primary works in utilizing DBT, CBT, and motivational interviewing interventions to address a variety of issues in therapy.
 She specializes in working with individuals struggling with depression, anxiety, trauma, interpersonal skills, and anger management.

-Christopher Cunningham, LCSW
+Christopher Cunningham, LPCC

 Chris takes an strength-based, interpersonal and relational approach to therapy by helping his clients identify goals and help support them in their efforts toward achieving those goals.
 Learning new skills and practices that promote a more authentic, satisfying sense of self and more meaningful relationships.